CEThompson/Bakr/README.md

 Clone this repository and import into **Android Studio**.
 `git clone https://github.com/CEThompson/udacity-baker.git`

-## Project Overview
-This project is a simple example application that shows a number of popular sandwiches from different countries.

 ## Notable examples

 #### Testing network calls with Espresso